ncatlab/nlab-content/pages/4/4/7/2/2744/content.md

 ## Survey of developments in the field {#SurveyDevelopments}

 There is in this sense a covariant form of the [[Legendre transformation]] which associates to every field variable as many conjugated momenta -- the multimomenta -- as there are space-time dimensions.
 These, together with the field variables, those of $n$-dimensional space-time, and an extra variable, the energy variable, span the multiphase space [1].
 For a recent exposition on the differential geometry of this construction, see [2].
-Multiphase space, together with a closed, nondegenerate differential $(n+1)$-form, the multisymplectic form, is an example of a multisymplectic manifold [3].
+Multiphase space, together with a closed, nondegenerate differential $(n+1)$-form, the [[multisymplectic form]], is an example of a multisymplectic manifold [3].

 Among the achievements of the multisymplectic approach is a geometric formulation of the relation of infinitesimal symmetries and covariantly conserved quantities ([[Noether's theorem]]), see [4] for a recent review, and [5,6] for a clarification of the improvement techniques ("Belinfante-Rosenfeld formula") of the energy-momentum tensor in classical field theory.